flotiq/flotiq-docs/docs/API/content-type/listing-co.md

         Object parameter must be less or equal to `filter`

-        Can be used with number type parameters
+        Can be used with number and date type parameters

         Example: